featured image

 if (modelHandleRef.current !== null) {

-// releaseModel is async — we call it as fire-and-forget here
+// releaseModel is async — fire-and-forget here because we

 ExpoLlmMediapipe.releaseModel(modelHandleRef.current).catch(err =>